tkataras/Automatic-Cell-Counting-with-TWS/README.md

 Image file names should not contain the following symbols as they are used for other purposes.
 ```
-.     (except for the default symbol starting the file extension)
+.
+(Except for the default symbol separating the file extension from the file name.)
 :
 ```
 ## Projected Images
 In some cases, paired or grouped images should be projected to create a complete cell count of an area.
-We are working on a more flexible implimentation of ACCT for handling projected images, but presently the images should have the following identifying characteristics to know which projections associate with each other:
+ACCT can handle projected images, but presently the images should have the following identifying characteristics to know which projections associate with each other:

 The final characters denoting the end of unique image information should be: ___XY__